-I’ve always been a HUGE fan of games.
-I grew up playing games of all kinds with my three brothers.
+I have always been a HUGE fan of family games, and board games for kids are no exception.
+I grew up playing games of all kinds with my three brothers, including some of the best board games.

-As an adult, my husband and I spent a year traveling in a motor home before we got married.
-We had lots of time to find and play new games on the road.
+As an adult, my husband and I spent over a year traveling in a motorhome before marriage.
+And that means we had lots of time to find and play new and classic board games on the road.
 Our only fight the entire trip?
-A blowout over the rules of backgammon.
+A blowout over the rules of Backgammon before we even started playing.
 True story.

 Sneaky Snacky Squirrel (Ages 3 and up)